HomeArticlesGuideMarathon Training Guide

 Long run progression:

-• Builds gradually from 16–18km early in the plan to a peak of 32–35km, typically reached 3 weeks before race day
+• Builds gradually from 16 to 18km early in the plan to a peak of 32 to 35km, typically reached 3 weeks before race day

-• Should include marathon-pace segments in the second half of the longer runs (e.g., the final 8–10km at goal race pace) to build both physical and mental rehearsal for race conditions
+• Should include marathon-pace segments in the second half of the longer runs (the final 8 to 10km at goal race pace, for example) to build both physical and mental rehearsal for race conditions

-• Should never be the week's only quality workout — pairing it with a midweek tempo or interval session produces a more complete fitness stimulus than long runs alone
+• Should never stand as the week's only quality workout.
+Pairing it with a midweek tempo or interval session produces a more complete fitness stimulus than long runs alone

-Tempo runs — sustained efforts at a "comfortably hard" pace, typically 15–20 seconds per kilometre faster than marathon pace, held for 20–40 minutes — build the lactate threshold, which is the pace your body can sustain before fatigue accumulates rapidly.
+Tempo runs, sustained efforts at a comfortably hard pace, typically 15 to 20 seconds per kilometre faster than marathon pace, held for 20 to 40 minutes, build the lactate threshold, the pace your body can sustain before fatigue accumulates rapidly.

-Interval and speed work — shorter, faster repeats (400m–1600m) with recovery between — improve VO2 max (maximal oxygen uptake) and running economy, which raises the ceiling on sustainable pace even though marathon racing itself happens well below VO2 max effort.
+Interval and speed work, shorter, faster repeats (400m to 1600m) with recovery between, improve VO2 max (maximal oxygen uptake) and running economy, which raises the ceiling on sustainable pace even though marathon racing itself happens well below VO2 max effort.

 Step 5: Hydration and Electrolyte Strategy

-Fluid intake: 400–800ml per hour during long runs and the race itself, adjusted upward in hot, humid conditions and downward in cooler weather.
-The goal is matching intake to actual sweat loss — over-hydrating significantly beyond thirst and sweat loss carries its own risk (hyponatremia, dangerously low blood sodium), which is a genuine medical risk in races lasting 4+ hours.
+Fluid intake: 400 to 800ml per hour during long runs and the race itself, adjusted upward in hot, humid conditions and downward in cooler weather.
+The goal is matching intake to actual sweat loss.
+Over-hydrating significantly beyond thirst and sweat loss carries its own risk, hyponatremia, dangerously low blood sodium, which is a genuine medical risk in races lasting 4 or more hours.

-Sodium replacement: 300–700mg per hour for runs longer than 90 minutes, since sweat carries meaningful sodium loss that water alone doesn't replace.
+Sodium replacement: 300 to 700mg per hour for runs longer than 90 minutes, since sweat carries meaningful sodium loss that water alone doesn't replace.
 Higher sweat-rate runners and those in hot weather sit toward the higher end.

 Practical sweat-rate test: weigh yourself (nude, dry) before and after a one-hour run with no bathroom breaks, accounting for any fluid consumed during the run.
-The weight lost (in kg, converted to litres, roughly 1kg = 1L) approximates your hourly sweat rate, which is far more useful than any generic hydration guideline pulled from a chart.
+The weight lost, in kg, converted to litres at roughly 1kg per litre, approximates your hourly sweat rate, and that's far more useful than any generic hydration guideline pulled from a chart.

-Practice your race-day fueling and hydration plan during long training runs, not just once or twice but repeatedly, so that by race day the exact gel brand, timing, and fluid intake schedule are second nature.
-Runners who only test their nutrition strategy once or twice during an entire training cycle are far more likely to discover a problem — a gel that causes stomach distress, a hydration pace that's too aggressive — on race morning itself, when it's too late to adjust without losing time or risking a DNF.
+Practice your race-day fueling and hydration plan during long training runs, not just once or twice but repeatedly, so by race day the exact gel brand, timing, and fluid intake schedule feel automatic.
+Runners who test their nutrition strategy only once or twice during an entire training cycle are far more likely to discover a problem, a gel that causes stomach distress, a hydration pace that's too aggressive, on race morning itself, when it's too late to adjust without losing time or risking a DNF.

 Step 6: Taper and Race Day Execution

-Tapering converts months of training stress into race-day readiness by allowing accumulated fatigue to dissipate while preserving the fitness adaptations already built.
+Tapering converts months of training stress into race-day readiness by letting accumulated fatigue dissipate while preserving the fitness adaptations already built.

 Standard taper structure:

-• 2 weeks out: Reduce weekly mileage by roughly 20–30% from peak, keeping some race-pace and tempo work to maintain sharpness
+• 2 weeks out: Reduce weekly mileage by roughly 20 to 30% from peak, keeping some race-pace and tempo work to maintain sharpness

-• Final week: Reduce mileage by 40–60% from peak, with most runs short and easy, plus a few short bursts at race pace to keep neuromuscular activation without adding fatigue
+• Final week: Reduce mileage by 40 to 60% from peak, with most runs short and easy, plus a few short bursts at race pace to keep neuromuscular activation without adding fatigue

-Race day pacing — aim for a negative split: start 5–10 seconds per kilometre slower than goal pace for the first 5–10km, when adrenaline and a fresh field make it easy to go out too fast, then settle into or slightly under goal pace as the race progresses.
-A negative split (faster second half) is the pacing pattern most associated with strong finishes; a positive split (slower second half) is almost always a sign the start was too aggressive.
+Race day pacing, aim for a negative split: start 5 to 10 seconds per kilometre slower than goal pace for the first 5 to 10km, when adrenaline and a fresh field make it easy to go out too fast, then settle into or slightly under goal pace as the race progresses.
+A negative split, a faster second half, is the pacing pattern most associated with strong finishes.
+A positive split, a slower second half, is almost always a sign the start was too aggressive.

 Avoid anything new on race day.
-Gels, shoes, breakfast timing, and clothing should all have been tested during your last 2–3 long training runs.
-Gastrointestinal distress and blisters are among the most common preventable causes of a disappointing race, and both are almost always traceable to trying something untested under race-day conditions.
+Gels, shoes, breakfast timing, and clothing should all have been tested during your last 2 to 3 long training runs.
+Gastrointestinal distress and blisters rank among the most common preventable causes of a disappointing race, and both are almost always traceable to trying something untested under race-day conditions.

 Key Terms

-• Tempo Run — a sustained training effort at a comfortably hard pace, typically 15–20 seconds per kilometre faster than marathon pace, used to build lactate threshold
+• Tempo Run: a sustained training effort at a comfortably hard pace, typically 15 to 20 seconds per kilometre faster than marathon pace, used to build lactate threshold

-• Taper — the planned reduction in training volume in the final 1–3 weeks before a race to allow fatigue to dissipate while preserving fitness
+• Taper: the planned reduction in training volume in the final 1 to 3 weeks before a race to allow fatigue to dissipate while preserving fitness

-• Carb Loading — increasing carbohydrate intake to 8–10g per kilogram of bodyweight in the 2–3 days before a race to maximize glycogen stores
+• Carb Loading: increasing carbohydrate intake to 8 to 10g per kilogram of bodyweight in the 2 to 3 days before a race to maximize glycogen stores

 Frequently Asked Questions